IEA 4E: Annex Electric Motor Systems. Working period 2017 - 2019

 Current Situation and Motivation

-The extensive digitalization of production will make it possible for relevant factors of production (human and equipment) to be integrated in the production process as well as communication via intelligent networks in the future.
-On the one hand, intelligent networks of supply and demand will decrease energy consumption of motor systems, while on the other, consumption will increase by further installation of electric motors and control equipment.
+The extensive digitalization of production will in the future enable all relevant factors of production (human and equipment) to be integrated in the production process and to communicate via intelligent networks.
+On the one hand, intelligent networks of supply and demand will decrease energy consumption of motor systems, while on the other hand, consumption will increase by further installation of electric motors and control equipment.

 Australia, Austria, Denmark, Netherlands, Switzerland, United States